 In the description below the plate Vasi made reference to: 1) Part of the Basilica; 2) Via Ostiense; 3) Tavern.
 The small map (ca 1880) shows 1) Porta S. Paolo; 2) Cappella del SS.
 Crocifisso; 3) Monastero di S. Paolo fuori le Mura; 4) approximate location of an ancient Roman house.

 The view in February 2010

-In summer 1823 a great fire destroyed almost the entire Basilica di S. Paolo which adjoined the monastery without reaching the latter which retains its medieval aspect.
-When the basilica was rebuilt a large bell tower designed by Luigi Poletti was added to its back.
+On July 16, 1823 a great fire destroyed almost entirely the basilica, but it did not reach the adjoining monastery which retains its medieval aspect.
+When the basilica was rebuilt a large bell tower was added to its back (it previously stood to the side of the fašade).
+It was designed by Luigi Poletti and it resembles on purpose a lighthouse.
 The area opposite the monastery was developed after WWII.

-The history of the monastery is distinct from that of the basilica; the oldest record mentions the existence of a nunnery dedicated to S. Stefano and of a monastery dedicated to S. Cesario; Pope Gregory II unified the two institutions and assigned them to the Benedictines; he is regarded as the founder of the monastery.
-In 846 the Saracens who raided S. Pietro, also sacked S. Paolo and the monastery;
+The history of the monastery is distinct from that of the basilica; the oldest record mentions the existence of a nunnery dedicated to St. Stephen and of a monastery dedicated to St. Caesarius.
+In the VIIIth century Pope Gregory II unified the two institutions and assigned them to the Benedictines; he is regarded as the founder of the monastery.
+In 846 the Saracens sacked S. Paolo and the monastery;

 Pope John VIII (872-882) promoted the construction of Giovannipoli, a fortified burg which included the monastery and the basilica.